ChicoState/FightMe/backend/README.md

         ```
     * After accepting, you can do a get on either user and see that they are now friends!
     * If rejected, then neither of the users will have each other on the friends list :(
+9. If you want to level up or level down your attributes, you can do so with the following endpoints:
+    * Heres an example of leveling up your stats for id 1:
+    With the URL being: http://localhost:8080/api/users/1/stats on PUT
+        ```
+        {
+            "attackScore": 10,
+            "defenseScore": 2,
+            "magicScore": 31
+        }
+        ```
+    * BTW be sure to update your stats to 0 if you have an existing user with no stats.
+Like when you try to getUserById(1) and you didnt update stats, stats will be null in the database.
+So to alleviate this, you can just update your stats to 0.
 ## To Get this working with Flutter

 1. Open PostgresSQL